adambullmer/sublime_docblockr_python/README.md

 Known Issues
 ------------
-- Doesn't detect if a docstring is already closed
+- Only detects closed docstring if it is on a line of the same indentation, and has no text in front of it.
+Single Line docstrings are converted to block
 - Doesn't process module or class variables

 Roadmap